OpenLineage/OpenLineage/website/docs/guides/facets.md

 #### Input Dataset Facets

-- **dataQualityMetrics**: Captures dataset-level and column-level data quality metrics when scanning a dataset whith a DataQuality library (row count, byte size, null count, distinct count, average, min, max, quantiles).
+- **dataQualityMetrics**: Captures dataset-level and column-level data quality metrics when scanning a dataset with a DataQuality library (row count, byte size, null count, distinct count, average, min, max, quantiles).

 - **dataQualityAssertions**: Captures the result of running data tests on a dataset or its columns.